vinods03/CloudFormation-DataEngineering-OrderLogs/README.md

-Restart the kinesis agent using below commands: sudo service aws-kinesis-agent stop sudo service aws-kinesis-agent start
+Restart the kinesis agent using below commands: sudo service aws-kinesis-agent stop;

+sudo service aws-kinesis-agent start;

 Then generate the logs using the command after cd ~ (to go to home directory): sudo ./LogGenerator.py 250000 (note: 250000 represents the number of orders)